The travel industry looks a lot different today than it did a year ago. And it will look a lot different a year from now than it does today.

 Honest messaging resonates with people, especially now.
 Here are a few numbers to keep in mind: roughly 90% of travelers want to know about cleaning and sanitizing efforts; more than 70% are looking for details on nearby activities that are open for business; and about 60% of today’s travelers want to know about activities they can enjoy while avoiding crowds.

 Grounding your listings and marketing in transparent, well-tailored messaging is an excellent way to positively connect with travelers moving forward.
-A few more things to focus on if you want to keep pace with industry trends include:
+A few more things to focus on if you want to keep pace with the rapidly changing trends in the travel industry include:

 You already know what today’s travelers are looking for—detailed, transparent messaging, fair rates, ultra-safe health protocols, flexible cancellation policies, and so on.
-Check all those boxes while also going above and beyond in other areas (such as providing great visual content) to get the upper hand on your competition, especially in the eyes of OTA shoppers.
+Check all those boxes while also going above and beyond in other areas (such as providing great visual content and writing amazing listing descriptions) to get the upper hand on your competition, especially in the eyes of OTA shoppers.

 Reviews and ratings have always been important in the travel industry, and the current climate is no exception.
 Nearly 75% of travelers read a property’s reviews before booking a stay, and now, they’re looking for specific notes on pandemic-driven concerns like cleanliness.